Our Services

 Helpful Resources

-Visual disturbances such as sudden vision loss, flashes, floaters, double vision or visual auras can indicate serious eye or systemic conditions requiring prompt medical evaluation.
+Visual disturbances—including sudden vision loss, flashes, floaters, double vision, or visual auras—can signal serious eye or systemic conditions that require prompt medical evaluation.
+Possible causes range from retinal tears and stroke to medication side effects, migraines, and sleep-related hallucinations.

 Visual disturbances—any changes in how you see the world—can range from mild annoyances to signs of serious medical problems.
 While some causes are benign, others require prompt attention.
 If you have ADHD, are taking stimulant medication, or experience "scary" sleep hallucinations, you may be more prone to certain visual symptoms.
 Read on to understand when and why you should see a doctor.